 This is when dust is lifted off of the ground or off the surface of a pile and blown away.
 The erosion process is sensitive to wind.
 Slowing down the wind typically reduce dust to 1/8th of what it was.

-WeatherSolve believes every control structure must meet 4 basic criteria.
+WeatherSolve Structures believe every control structure must meet the four basic criteria to make a good wind fence.
 It must be:

 WeatherSolve Structures has many unique components.
 Everything is tested for absolute strength as well cyclic loadings over hundreds of thousands cycles.